Galvanizer-Team/service-authentication/README.md

-    "sendEmail": true, // optional, defaults to true "sendSms": true, // optional, defaults to false "setCookie": false // optional, will set a cookie with the JWT, defaults to false }
+    "sendEmail": true, // optional, defaults to true "sendSms": true, // optional, defaults to false "setCookie": false // optional, will set a cookie with the JWT, defaults to false "sendResetEmail": true // optional, will send a password reset email if password is not provided }
 }
 ```